 Do you know what a physic garden is?
-I have to admit that until I attended design school at the Chelsea Physic Garden, I had no idea what the term meant either.
-So in case you don’t know, a physic garden is a special kind of herb garden whose purpose is to grow medicinal plants.
+I have to admit that until I attended design school at the English Garden School – which at the time was headquartered at The Chelsea Physic Garden in London, England, I had no idea what the term meant either.
+So, in case you don’t know, a physic garden is a special kind of herb garden whose purpose is to grow medicinal plants.

-The first known physic garden was started by Matthaeus Silvaticus in Salerno, Italy in the 1300’s and many more followed as the main suppliers of medical apothecaries.
+The first known physic garden was started by Matthaeus Silvaticus in Salerno, Italy, in the 1300s.
+Many more followed as the main suppliers of medical apothecaries and even modern pharmacies.
 With the use of modern medicine and the loss of a collective knowledge of the healing and medicinal powers of plants, it is rare to see a new Physic Garden so that is why the Urban Physic Garden is particularly exciting.

-The Urban Physic Garden, which in its original home was a pop-up space in Southwark, London, is currently a travelling exhibit that is making its way through Asia (anyone want to help me see if we can bring it to the states?).
+The Urban Physic Garden, which in its original home was a pop-up space in Southwark, London, is currently a traveling exhibit that is making its way through Asia (anyone wants to help me see if we can bring it to the States?).

-The most clever part is that the kitchen for the cafe is in a converted ambulance and it is called the Rambulance Cafe (get it, rambling and abulance cafe….cute right?).
+The most clever part is that the kitchen for the cafe is in a converted ambulance, and it is called the Ambulance Cafe (get it, rambling and ambulance cafe….cute, right?).

 (click on the images above for a bigger version where you can read more about some of these elixirs)

-I’m curious if you use any plants from your garden to treat ailments?
-And If you do use plants medicinally, I would love to hear your remedies and methods.
+I’m curious if you use any plants from your garden to treat ailments.
+If you do use plants medicinally, I would love to hear your remedies and methods.

 -Rochelle